-Prerequisite: 2D Art/3D Art & Recommendation
+Prerequisite: Advanced 2D Art and/or 3D Art

 This project-based class is a combination of complex 2D and 3D assignments allowing for more individual creativity.
 This class is intended for the upper level art student who has a good background in visual art and is an independent thinker.